-The Company and subsidiaries treat assets as impaired when there has been a significant or prolonged decline in the fair value below their cost or where other objective evidence of impairment exists.
+The Group and the Company treat assets as impaired when there has been a significant or prolonged decline in the fair value below their cost or where other objective evidence of impairment exists.
 The determination of what is "significant" or "prolonged" requires management judgment.